thoughtpolice/minibsdiff/README.md

 * `git clone https://bitbucket.org/thoughtpolice/minibsdiff.git`

-If you're going to submit a pull request, **sign off on your changes** by using `git commit -s`.
-I manage the `Signed-off by` field like git: by signing off, you acknowledge that the code you are submitting abides by the license of the project.
-An `Acked-by` field states that someone has reviewed this code, and it's not completely insane at the very least.
+If you're going to submit a pull request or send a patch, **sign off on your changes** by using `git commit -s`.
+I manage the `Signed-off by` field like
+git: by signing off, you acknowledge that the code you are submitting for inclusion bides by the license of the project.
+An `Acked-by` field states that someone has reviewed this code, and at the very least it is not completely insane.

 # Authors